kt-std/kottans-frontend/README.md

 ### Intentions for further usage :tada:

 * Creation of offline web applications for better UX by applying Service Workers API means, caches, and built-in DB, for instance, IndexedDB

+P.S.
+Sincerely hope that these tips will help someone to run the Wittr project much faster than I did (worked on Linux):

+1. Install `nvm` to manage the different node version.
+Installation instructions can be found [here](https://github.com/nvm-sh/nvm#installing-and-updating).
+2. **Important!** Install node **v10.17.0**.
+3. If you've several versions of node installed, don't forget to switch to the correct one via `nvm use v10.17.0`.
+4. To check which node version you are using try `node -v`.
+5. Fix problems with node packages via installing missed one with `npm i packageName@version`.
+The whole list of packages versions is available [here](https://www.npmjs.com/).

+*If you are feeling totally oppressed, check [this one](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities#turning-off-npm-audit-on-package-installation).*

+P.P.S.
+If there are no images after running the application, add [this code](https://github.com/jakearchibald/wittr/issues/82#issuecomment-735363861) to your `/server/Server.js` file.

 ---